sharetribe/flex-sdk-js/docs/calling-the-api.md

 {
   status: 200,
   statusText: 'OK',
-  data: // The data returned by the API
+  data: // The data returned by the API.
+Object.
 }
 ```